-Consulting Agreement - the Company entered into a consulting agreement effective June 1, 2021, with Dial M Productions, LLC, a company owned by Mr. Dab, the Company's former CEO, for a period of one year to provide assistance in developing the Company's business including communications with existing shareholders and the general public.
-The agreement provided that the Company would pay \$3,500 a month and an additional \$60,000 upon the earlier of receipt of funding from an outside source or within 90 days.
-These amounts have not been paid.
+Consulting Agreement - the Company entered into a consulting agreement effective June 1, 2021, with a company owned by Mr. Dab, the Company's former CEO, for a period of one year to provide assistance in developing the Company's business including communications with existing shareholders and the general public.
+This company shall be paid \$60,000 upon receipt of funding from an outside source or within 90 days of signing the agreement.
+The \$60,000 has been paid subsequent to March 31, 2023.
 On June 1, 2022, the agreement was extended for another year.
-The Company continues to owe the amounts provided for in the original agreement and the new agreement increases the monthly fee to \$4,500.
+The Company continues to owe the amounts provided for in the original agreement and the new agreement increases the monthly fee from \$3,500 to \$4,500.